HannesScript/BetterShell/README.md

 It is best to try and implement something from the TODOS.md file.
 Of course you are still welcome to add more todos to the file.

+## Building/Compiling and Usage

+Building is done via the `cargo build` command.
+To also run the program: just use `cargo run`.
+You can use Better Shell like any other shell.
+Of course it's a little bit buggy right now, but that will get fixed as this project grows.

 # Have fun! :)